apocalyptech/bl3-cli-saveedit/README.md

   make hand edits of your own.
 Raw protobuf files can be imported back into savegames using the separate `bl3-save-import-protobuf` command, whose docs you can find near the bottom of this README.
+- **json** - Alternatively, this will write out the raw protobufs as encoded into JSON.
+Like the protobuf output, you should be able to edit this by hand and then re-import using the `bl3-save-import-json` utility.  **NOTE:** JSON import is not super well-tested yet, so keep backups!
 - **items** - This will output a text file containing item codes which can be read back in to other savegames.
 It uses a format similar to the item codes used by Gibbed's BL2/TPS editors.